 When I was younger I struggled with the Bible and my homosexuality.
-The teachings I was exposed to were confusing and created so much spiritual conflicts.
-I grew up thinking I was an abomination and God didn’t love.
+The teachings I was exposed to were confusing and created so many spiritual conflicts.
+I grew up thinking I was an abomination that God didn’t love.
 For far too long I was convinced I was going to hell because of my same sex attractions; a belief reinforced with words that constantly echoed in my head:

 “Pray enough and I will not be gay.
 Be obedient to God.
 Pray faster and harder.”

 Many LGBT people feel oppressed; self-hating.
 As a young person I was devout and faithful to God and to the traditional teachings of the church.
-When I was much older I lived a heterosexual life, at times painfully.
+Older, I lived a heterosexual life, at times painfully.
 It was a life where I avoided the honesty of my same gender attraction.
 I began to sit with scholars who understood what is was to be LGBTIQ and how to reconcile this truth with the words of the Bible.
 My teachers included Revd.
 Pressley Sutherland, Bishop Yvette Flunder, Revd.
 Troy D. Prof Mary Tolbert, Revd.
 Penny Nixon, Revd.
 Jim Mitulski, Matthew Vines, James Robertson, and many other mentors.
 Ephesian 4:14 was one of my liberating verse.

 “We must no longer be children, tossed to and fro and blown about by every wind of doctrine, by people’s trickery, by their craftiness in deceitful scheming.”

 I came to understand that the Bible requires people of faith to do our own research.
 Proverbs 4:5: ‘Get wisdom; get insight: do not forget, nor turn away from the words of my mouth.’

 Our journey is our own, often filled with conflicts, yet still I pray and hope LGBTIQ people of faith avoid making some of my mistakes as to not feel the pain that has the power to consume and deny a relationship with God.